Asset Protection Review (APR)

 In terms of format, the APR is a dialogue between attorney and client (rather than some sort of glossy formal analysis or report).

 Note that Mr. Willis no longer practices either federal or U.S. bankruptcy law (it is a specialty nowdays) and therefore may only offer general comments in those areas.
 Our focus is more on the state exemptions and maintaining/defending them in state court.
-We can refer you to a bankruptcy specialist in the Houston or Dallas area if that is needed.
+We may be able to refer you to a bankruptcy specialist if that is needed.

 Our Responses to Q&A

 We respond to emailed questions during business hours on business days.
 Our obligation to respond does not extend to evenings, weekends, or holidays.
-Example: one client recently emailed an extensive list of questions Friday evening at 11:30 p.m.
-The following Monday, at 7:00 a.m. he emailed again saying "I sent my questions to you three days ago - where are my answers?"
-That is not how our process works.
 Our internet presence does not mean that this is a 24/7 law office.
 Also, although we have many clients in different time zones, U.S. Central Time governs our definition of a business day.

 What We Need from the Client